 User Guidelines

 Adopting user guidelines ensures a secure DocuSign experience.
 Users should create strong, unique passwords that combine upper and lower-case letters, numbers, and symbols.
 Passwords must be updated regularly to prevent unauthorized access.
 Enabling two-factor authentication (2FA) adds an extra protection layer by requiring a verification code in addition to a password.
-Users must diligently review documents for accuracy before signing or sending to avoid errors.
+Users must diligently review documents for accuracy before signing or sending them to avoid errors.
 Settings allowing access permissions should be configured to restrict document access to authorized personnel only.

 Integrating Additional Security Measures